 Feast has approximately 40 regular volunteers, plus more occasional supporters, employs a part time coordinator and was self-sustaining within three years of operation.
 There is nothing else like West Norwood Feast!

-The Artisans’ marketplace is a buzz of creativity and excitement.
+The Artisans’ Market is a buzz of creativity and excitement.
 Here you’ll find arty activities for children to do while you browse the wares on the artisans stalls; anything from handmade pottery, jewellery, T-shirts, toys, bags, candles and knick-knacks to stunning photography and art.

 At this hub you can also find our Tea & Talk Table, a space where older people in the community can come for free cuppa and a chat with one of our friendly volunteers.